qutip/qutip/doc/internals/index.rst

 QuTiP's internals
 =================

-These pages are the developers' guide to the main QuTiP package code base.
-The source code is available in the `GitHub repository qutip/qutip`_, which is the primary location for filing issues and making pull requests.
-Please read these pages to help you understand how the ``qutip`` package is organised and how the code works.
+This section is the developers' guide of code base.
+Please read these pages to understand how the ``qutip`` package is organised and how the code works.

 In general we assume that you have a working knowledge of using QuTiP as a user, and these pages will not contain a tutorial on how to work with the library.
 If